zylklab/alfresco-sinadura/README.md

 ```

 ### Configuring Share previews for PDF signatures
-In Share AMP, you must extend:

-components/preview/pdfjs/pdf.worker.js

-commenting this part.
+According to the Alfresco share version, you must comement part of code on the file /tomcat/webcomponents/preview/pdfjs/pdf.worker.js:

 ```
 if (this.data.fieldType === 'Sig') {